 Father bringing her sisters and friends home from

-horse and buggy was their transportation.
-Most of the food came from the
+well, and a horse and buggy was their transportation.
+Most of the food

-farm into Cambridge where she attended school.
-The first house they lived
+Cambridge where she attended school.
+The first house they lived in was in

-in was in the second block north of Highway 160 on Main Street.
-It was
+the second block north of Highway 160 on Main Street.
+It was close to the

-close to the Church of Christ and just a block north of the restaurant the
+Church of Christ and just a block north of the restaurant the family

-family operated.
-When WW1 ended, all the school children paraded down Main
+operated.
+When World War I ended, all the school children paraded down

-Street, going from the schoolhouse to the Jabara-Razook (North West corner
+Main Street, going from the schoolhouse to the Jabara-Razook store in the

-of main intersection) store.
-There was free fruit out in front for
+northwest corner of the main intersection.
+There was free fruit out in

-Dorothy and her family moved south of Highway 160 and managed the
+Dorothy and her family then moved south of Highway 160 and managed

 kept as long as she had a back step to feed them from.
 This is where

 she lived when she had her tonsils removed.
-Her half-sister Blanche
+When Dorothy's tonsils